sergivillar/platforma_ecma6_game/README.md

-# JavaScritp Game using ES6 features
+# JavaScript Game using ES6 features